K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 }
 ```

-2. Use CPouta to create cpouta-mahti.pem files and save it into PC .ssh folder.
+2. Use CPouta to create cpouta-mahti.pem file and save it into PC .ssh folder.
 Its recommeded that the key doesn't get passphrase.

 3. Use your PC to create local-mahti.pem file and save it to PC .ssh folder.